Our Disciplic Succession:

 Conditions for growth

 Lust has a very sweet name.
 It is called mano-bhava.
 Mano-bhava means it takes birth in the mind; it appears in the mind.
-If the mind is clear, lust will automatically go to Krsna.
+If the mind is clear, lust will automatically go to Krishna.
 Lust will not come to your mind.
-We can understand lust grows in the mind because if the mind is absent, or if your mind is disturbed, lust will not come to you.
+We can understand that lust grows in the mind because if the mind is absent, or if your mind is disturbed, lust will not come to you.
 This is the proof lust grows in the mind.
 When the mind is absent, lust is not present.
 It will grow in your mind when a particular situation arises.

-Krsna said, "Your mother looks like an eighteen or twenty-year-old girl.
+Krishna said, “Your mother looks like an eighteen or twenty-year-old girl.
 She is very beautiful.
-Have you ever been polluted in your mind by seeing her?"
+Have you ever been polluted in your mind by seeing her?”

-Hare Krsna: all in all
+Hare Krishna: all in all

 akrstih krta-chetasam sumanasam uchchatanam chamhasam